isomerpages/nlb-mobile-guide/spotlight/well-being/_posts/2020-03-27-reading-gives-us-someplace-to-go.md

 <a href="https://go.gov.sg/videothepowerofvulnerability"><img src="/images/PL-1-video-vulnerability.png"></a>
 We all understand that communication is important.
 Learn about how being open and vulnerable (which is what many people will feel these days) may help with your feelings of well-being. <a href="https://go.gov.sg/videothepowerofvulnerability">Watch the video.</a>

+<h4>Stories on the Internet</h4>
+<h5>I Spent a Year in Space, and I Have Tips on Isolation to Share</h5>
+<i>Scott Kelly</i>.
+Published on The New York Times, 21 Mar 2020. <br/>
+Retired astronaut, Scott Kelly spent almost a year in space and has some advice about staying in one place and keeping well.
+Visit this website to find out how he survived in a small space where going outside was not as easy as opening the front door of your home. <a href="https://go.gov.sg/article-astronautscottkellyisolation"</a>Read the article.</a>

+<h4>eLearning videos from Lynda Library</h4>
+<p>LyndaLibrary by LinkedIn is an eLearning platform with video tutorials by industry experts.
+Learn software, creative, and business skills to achieve your personal and professional goals.
+You can sign in to LyndaLibrary as an NLB library member to access its collection of video tutorials - <a href="/get-started-with/lynda/">find out how</a>.</p>
+<h5>De-stress: Meditation and Movement for Stress Management: Out of Mind</h5>
+<p>A set of calming exercises that can be done anytime at your work desk or home office all while seated down.<a href="https://www.lynda.com/Business-tutorials/Out-your-mind/2803040/3508312-4.html">Watch the video.</a></p>
+<h5>Health and Wellness When You Work Remotely</h5>
+<p>To be productive when working remotely, you have to take care of yourself. <a href="https://go.gov.sg/lyndalibraryhealthandwellnessfrworkremotely">Watch the video.</a></p>